 Dreaming and having a vision are what life’s all about!
 What is your purpose, and why are you here?

 Creating a vision board allows you to get your intentions out in the open.
-Then going back to your board daily, saying your goals out load and looking over your visuals will keep you on track and help bring your dreams into reality.
+Then going back to your board daily, saying your goals out loud and looking over your visuals will keep you on track and help bring your dreams into reality.

 What Are Vision Boards?